TheodoreAI/TheodoreAI/README.md

 - 👀 I’m interested in modern frameworks such as Nuxt.js, PWA platforms such as Ionic, and Flutter mobile apps.
 - I am also interested in the work done to generate a truly random number with quantum computing devices.
 - 🌱 I’m currently learning VueJs, Ionic, and Flutter
-- 💞️ I’m looking to collaborate on the a cryptography and truly random numbers.
+- 💞️ I’m looking to collaborate on the cryptography and true random numbers.
 - 📫 You can reach me at: mateoej12@gmail.com

 <!---